Mohanavadivel-git/caasworkshop/lessons/15-VanityUrl.md

-## Day 2 - Lesson 6

 ## Vanity URLs and TLS Certificates

 ### Flowcharts & Diagrams

 - Review the [CaaS Engineering DNS Overview](https://github.ford.com/Containers/k8s-platform/blob/519eb82d7ece0e161bd3e017dc872cba6c124fdc/Day2/CaaS_Applications/User_docs/FAQ-Guide.md#overview--flow-chart)

-![Route and Service Diagram](https://github.ford.com/DevEnablement/caas-workshop/blob/master/images/RouteServiceDiagram.PNG) This lesson is a "hands-off" exercise in which we detail the necessary steps to set up and configure your vanity URL for your application with passthrough TLS termination.
+![Route and Service Diagram](https://github.ford.com/DevEnablement/caas-workshop/blob/master/images/RouteServiceDiagram.PNG)

+This lesson is a "hands-off" exercise in which we detail the necessary steps to set up and configure your vanity URL for your application with passthrough TLS termination.
+You can follow along by opening `deployment-4.yaml` to view a working example of sample application deployment using a vanity URL.

 ### Vanity URL Instructions